AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

 The **[!UICONTROL Export modification script]** allows you to apply a processing stage to execute during the data extraction such as zipping or encryption.
 To do this, click the **[!UICONTROL Edit script]** button.

 The expression editor opens, allowing you to enter the command to apply to the file.
-The left hand-side pane provides predefined syntaxes that you can leverage to build your script:
+The left hand-side pane provides predefined syntaxes that you can leverage to build your script.
+[Learn how to work with event variables and the expression editor](../event-variables.md)

-* The **[!UICONTROL Event variables]** menu allows you to use [events variable](#event-variables) from the workflow into your code.
-* The **[!UICONTROL Conditions]** menu provides functions that allow you to build conditions.
-[Learn how to create condtions in the expression editor](../../personalization/conditions.md#condition-perso-editor)
-* The **[!UICONTROL Add current date]** menu provides functions related to date formatting.

 ![](../assets/extract-file-script.png)